rpgreview/papersandpaychecks/pnp.md

 Chimpanzees are not tall creatures and have notable sexual dimorphism; The male common chimp stands up to 1.2 m and weighs about 40 to 60 kilograms, whereas a female is approximately 1m high at weighs between 30 to 50 kg.
 Despite this height, they are surprisingly strong with significant skeletal muscle fibres and with long powerful arms (indeed, longer than their legs).
 The hair is either dark brown or black.
 They are semi-bipedal, working mainly on their knuckles.
 Chimpanzee diet is heavily based on fruit, but they are omnivorous, and will eat other foilage, honey, insects, and other chimps or monkeys.
 Their lifespan is approximately 35 years.

 Chimpanzees have a complex social organisation which varies between the species.
 Among *pan troglodytes* an alpha male with a carefully negotiated alliance of supporters, dominates a troop.
 Among *pan paniscus* there is a greater level of egalitarianism.
 The species differ in their levels of violence as well; *pan troglodytes* has a more violent culture, whereas *pan paniscus* are highly sexual.
 Both species have polyandrous mating behaviour.
-They are quite intelligent and will engage in sophisticated tactics, and are known to use tools - digging sticks and even spears - whilst hunting.
+They are quite intelligent and will engage in sophisticated tactics, and are known to use tools - digging sticks and even spears - whilst hunting, or for building nests.

 | **Characteristic**| **Value**	| **Bonus**  | 	|	|
 |-------------------|-----------|------------|--|-------|